 You will slowly lose those carbohydrate cravings, have way more energy and develop a positive relationship with food if you follow the process.

-For beverages stick to water, coffee, or tea (without sugar) or the occasional glass of low-sugar wine.
+For beverages stick to water, coffee, or tea (without sugar).
 No juice, pop, beer, coolers, etc.

 Mayo (watch for added sugars) and look for avocado or olive oil mayo.